 1. Click Start > Control Panel > Administrative Tools > Computer Management.

-1. Expand System Tools and Select Local Users and Groups > Users.
+1. Expand System Tools and select Local Users and Groups > Users.

 • Or…